 - Schools / Universities

-“The integration between Genea Access Control and employee badge in Apple Wallet is an industry first.
+“The integration between Genea Security and employee badge in Apple Wallet is an industry first.
 It’s truly exciting to pioneer such technology that will serve our customers and make their lives easier,” said Michael Wong, CEO at Genea.
 “We know the future of access control lies with mobile, cloud-based credentialing, and we’re thrilled to be at the forefront of such innovation with partners like HID.”

 Cloud-based Access Control Integration

 As a 100% cloud-based solution and open API, Genea uses the cloud to connect and unify various security software systems.
-For example, IT and security administrators can sync their Cisco Meraki surveillance cameras with Genea Access Control.
+For example, IT and security administrators can sync their Cisco Meraki surveillance cameras with Genea Security.
 When a door is opened, the corresponding video gets sent to the Genea dashboard.
 Genea also connects, via API keys, with:

 - Identity management- Azure, Okta, On-Prem Active Directory